Allevs01/VCIoT/Readme.md

-# Issuing VC on IoT Device with Embedded Linux using Fit IoT-Lab Testbed
+# Certifying IoT Data with Verifiable Credentials

-This guide will help you set up an IoT device with embedded Linux using the Fit IoT-Lab Testbed to issue Verifiable Credentials (VCs).
+This project allows issuing Verifiable Credentials on an IoT device supporting embedded Linux.

 ## 1. SSH Access to the Testbed